StackExchange/dnscontrol/docs/_providers/route53.md

 but not as a DnsProvider.
 The situation is described in [PR#155](https://github.com/StackExchange/dnscontrol/pull/155).

-In this situation you will see a message like:
+In this situation you will see a message like: (This output assumes the `--verbose` flag)

 ```text
 ----- Registrar: r53_main